 - Searches for new physics beyond the Standard Model.

-- Precision measurements of Standard Model processes.
+- Exploring the Standard Model

 - Creating, optimising and calibrating algorithms to recreate the particles created in the collisions.